 disorders who are hospitalized at each institution.

 More about the Harvard Combined Dermatology Residency curriculum

 Program faculty has always taken a special interest in developing academic dermatologists and, in particular, in encouraging trainees to undertake careers which include clinical or laboratory research.
 The department is the recipient of an NIH Training Grant which provides supplemental funding to support the research activities of residents who wish to pursue clinical or laboratory research following their clinical training.
 The research experience may take place in dermatology under the mentorship of a faculty preceptor or may include time spent in other clinical and basic science departments at Harvard Medical School, Harvard University, or affiliated institutions.

 If you are interested in applying to the Harvard Combined Dermatology Residency Program, all positions are Matched through the National Residency Match Program (NRMP), and applications are electronic through ERASFor more information, please contact the Association of American Medical Colleges (AAMC).
 You will need to contact your medical school Dean's Office to access the MyERAS web-based application.
 We require at least three (3) letters of recommendation, a Dean's letter, transcript, , USMLE Board Scores, CV and Personal Statement.

 For deadline and application information, please visit the Harvard Combined Dermatology Residency Training Program Website.
 Your completed application will be thoroughly reviewed by the Admissions Committee.
-Interviews are by invitation only and take place in early January.
+Interviews are by invitation only.
 To request more information call, Phone: (617) 726-5254 or Fax: (617) 726-1875